adaltas/node-masson/commons/docker/configure.coffee.md

 ## TLS for docker daemon
 Docker Engine supports TLS authentication between the CLI and engine.
-When TLS is enabled, `tlscacert`, `tlscert`, `tlskey` and `tlsverify` properties are added docker `@config.docker` object, so it can be used in mecano docker actions.
+When TLS is enabled, `tlscacert`, `tlscert`, `tlskey` and `tlsverify` properties are added docker `@config.docker` object, so it can be used in nikita docker actions.

       docker.sslEnabled ?= true
       docker.default_port ?= if docker.sslEnabled then 2376 else 2375